 Where can I launch my kayak within the dolphin sanctuary and is there anywhere I can hire one for a friend?

 Verity: There are several boat ramps including Snowden’s Beach, Garden Island, Outer Harbour and North Haven boat ramps.
-The most popular kayak launch is from Garden Island as the waters are more protected and you can explore the mangroves.
+The most popular kayak launch is from Garden Island as the waters are more protected and you can explore the tidal creeks lined with mangroves.
 If you don’t have your own kayak, you can hire one from Adventure Kayaks based at Garden Island.

 Main image: Senior Rangers Tammy Leggett and Verity Gibbs